 There are some time limits for claiming TPD but benefits can be claimed even if you have stopped work years ago.
 It is best to get legal advice from a lawyer experienced in Superannuation law before making a claim.

 As with TPD benefits, many superannuation funds also have Income Protection benefits which members can claim if they are unable to work due to injury or illness.

 Income Protection benefits are designed to provide a source of replacement income to injured or ill people and can provide a great source of extra income to keep the debt collectors at bay.

 As with a TPD claim, there are also time limits for claiming income protection and it’s important to seek experienced legal advice early.

 Superannuation funds have Death Insurance benefits for the fund’s members.
 A Death Benefit is usually a large lump sum payment.

 Claiming these benefits can be difficult and time consuming.
 Obtaining expert legal advice can be the difference between having your claim accepted and paid or denied.

 There are circumstances where you may be able to claim death benefits prior to death; for example, where you have been diagnosed with a terminal illness.
 This is not a simple, straight forward process though and you should seek advice from someone experienced in this area of law.

-When you want your options for superannuation payments checked, in conjunction with our partners at Berrill and Watson, we offer a “free super check”.
+When you want your options for superannuation payments checked, we offer a “free super check”.
 They act on your behalf on a “No Win, No Fee” basis if our free check shows that you have insurance cover in one or more of any superannuation funds in your name.
 Feel free to contact us to have your superannuation entitlements investigated.